 Furthermore, IKB promotes an open, cooperative and innovative corporate culture that is enshrined in its Code of Conduct.
-In the period under review, the enhancement of the corporate values as the cornerstone of IKB's corporate culture was the subject of Bank-wide workshops aimed at developing a common understanding of how the relationship with IKB's customers and relations within the Bank can be shaped in the future.
+The enhancement of the corporate values as the cornerstone of IKB's corporate culture was the subject of Bank-wide and team workshops in the period under review.
+IKB's values ("professional", "committed" and "reliable") serve to guide its actions.
+They provide orientation internally while also positioning the Bank's actions externally with regard to customers.